 This is actually a somewhat informal setting

-But today – today our fast-paced society is all about hurry, hurry, ding, ding and with the popularity of restaurants such as Olive Garden, Chilie’s, Red Robin and Applebee’s, where there are crayons on the table instead of linen, it’s not hard to understand why fine dining service has, for the most part, become a lost art.
+In today’s fast-paced society it’s all about hurry, hurry, ding, ding.
+With the popularity of restaurants such as Olive Garden where there are crayons on the table instead of linen, it’s not hard to understand why fine dining service and table etiquette have become a lost art.

-Of course there are exceptions to every rule and even Abi with his 20+ years of fine dining service will bend the rule from time to time.
+Of course there are exceptions to every rule.
+And, even Abi with his 20+ years of fine dining service will bend the rule from time to time.
 When we have a full house, we serve up to 10 – 12 guests.
-Whenever possible we seat guests at one large community table so they can easily chit-chat over breakfast.
+Whenever possible we seat guests at one large community table.
+They can easily chit-chat over breakfast.

 Happy guests!